dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

   with access to broadcast mass communication led to cultural transformation

+- the utility of information to people as a resource
+  - why is information important to people?
+    - because it contains some amount of truth, sometimes larger or smaller when compared to the size/scope of the datum
+    - but it is that truth that is what people care about. that bit of truth makes the information valuable
+      - if you are constantly living in disinformation, everything seems to become false and you become detached from any truth
+      - whoever has power can create what will be perceived as truth, but everyone else must become subservient and hope that they understand the truth in the information being pushed to them
+        - so, for the sake power, the powerful can seek to create this disinformation to distance themself from the common person's understanding. this can be justified bc some information/truth can be dangerous.
+        - ...
+  - information with a minimal amount of truth, maximal disinformation

+- information as territory in information warfare
+  - history is written by the victors, which is an example of being able to declare information as territory by pushing it out to networks of people, who shape their reality around it.
+  - you want that history, that truth or that knowledge that they shape their reality around to be:
+    - (...)
+  - but in the 21st century, as the rate of information exchange accelerates & society converges around information, then establishing the proper narratives for your nation/culture/history become increasingly important.
+    - in the latter 20th century, war became increasingly difficult to fight. the largest powers, the US and Russia held each other back through deterrence.
+      - as the networks of mass media hardware were built out for people to consume more information in increasingly vivid detail, (...)
+    - with some potential exceptions, this trend will continue, where deterrence encourages conflict to shift from military means to economic and informational means.
+      - so, the narratives established become everything
+        - again, barring some potential exceptions...
+      - however, if you can't have total control over the diffusion of narratives, beliefs and information (i.e. if you can't totally destroy the information you don't like) then you should want to build on top of a positive story.

 # Information Physics

 - information physics: does it merit its own "thing" ?